GHOST-Aram/friendly-docs/eventcategories/docs/get.md

 ## GET `/event-categories`

 This endpoint allows the clients to retrieve a list of Event Categories.
 The response returns a paginated list by default.
 The default pagination limit is 10.
 You can change this value using query parameters.

 ## Authorization
 All users, including anonymous users, can view event listings.
 Authentication is therefore not required for this endpoint.

 ### Request
-You can send a request to view list of Event Categories with customized pagination constraints.
-If the request does not include client defined pagination constraints, the system will use it's default pagination constraints to process the request.
+You can send a request to view list of event categories with customized pagination constraints.
 Pagination constraints can be defined using the following query parameters:

 - `page`: number
 - `limit`: number